 If you’re sitting around the house, fixating on an alcohol craving, you should immediately find a way to get out of your own head.
 Go for a brisk walk, call a friend, engage in some sort of physical activity that will take your mind off your desire to drink.
 Most cravings will pass within a half-hour; if you can distract yourself long enough, you may find you no longer want to have that drink, after all.

-Reach out to your support system to prevent an alcohol relapse
+5. Reach out to your support system

 Isolation is a major risk factor for alcohol relapse.
 By reaching out to understanding and compassionate friends, family members, or people in your recovery program, you’ll be able to discuss your emotions in a supportive, non-judgmental environment.
 Your support system can help talk you through your cravings and remind you of the importance of your sobriety.